z4kn4fein/stashbox/docs/docs/guides/scopes.md

 <CodeDescPanel>
 <div>

-You can disable the tracking for disposal on a [service registration](/docs/getting-started/glossary#service-registration--registered-service) with the `.WithoutDisposalTracking()` option.
+You can disable the disposal tracking on a [service registration](/docs/getting-started/glossary#service-registration--registered-service) with the `.WithoutDisposalTracking()` option.

 </div>
 <div>